Boundary hopper left structure to honour instinct. Now shapes leadership in its most formative stage.

 I don't have the ADHD wiring.

-I support ADHD-impacted leaders to work with their brains — so both they and the people around them can thrive.
+I support ADHD-impacted leaders to work with their brains more intentionally — so they can lead in ways that are sustainable for them and for the people around them.

 I’m a Certified ADHD Coach Practitioner with the Professional Association for ADHD Coaches (PAAC) — currently the first and only in Singapore, one of three in Asia, and among fewer than 200 globally.